-At any stage the Court may order mediation or a settlement conference between the parties alternatively, the parties may consent to this process.
-This provides the parties with an opportunity to reach a settlement before proceeding to trial.
+At any stage, the Court may order mediation or a settlement conference between the parties.
+Alternatively, the parties may consent to this process.
+This allows the parties to settle before proceeding to trial.

-In commercial contracts, there are often alternative dispute resolution provisions that must be followed, before commencing litigation, with the exception where urgent injunctive relief.
+In commercial contracts, there are often alternative dispute resolution provisions that must be followed before commencing litigation, except urgent injunctive relief.

-For example, if there is a dispute resolution clause it may require the parties to provide first enter mediation or arbitration, prior to commencing legal action, by filing a claim and statement of claim.
+For example, a dispute resolution clause may require the parties to enter mediation or arbitration before commencing legal action by filing a claim and statement of claim.

 Interlocutory Steps in QLD

-Interlocutory steps are those that are taken during the course of a proceeding, where an application can be made to the Court where a specific ruling is to be made within the proceeding.
+Interlocutory steps are those taken during a proceeding, where an application can be made to the Court where a specific ruling is to be made within the proceeding.

-For example directions hearings can be ordered, where the parties appear before the Magistrate or Judge to see where the parties are at in the proceedings and if any further materials are required and whether there is anything that is impeding or delaying the progress of the matter.
+For example, directions hearings can be ordered, where the parties appear before the Magistrate or Judge to see where the parties are in the proceedings, if any further materials are required, and whether anything is impeding or delaying the progress of the matter.